xuantiep/xdeb-org/content/post/cover-my-house-with-unifi-wifi.md

 {{< figure src="/images/unifi-ap-ac-lite-features-sleek-compact.jpg" width="250" class="right" alt="UniFi AC" >}}

+Apples AirPort have given my household good and stable Wi-Fi for many years.
+But the signal strength could have been better in places and to make my computers always use the 5 GHz band a separate 5 GHz SSID was necessary.
 Apple discontinued its AirPort products this year, and last updated them in 2013.
-This prompted me to seriously investigate my options.
+This has prompted me to seriously investigate my options.
+Let's see if another system can improve on that.

 I first looked at some of the popular mesh systems but decided to test the more professional UniFi system from [Ubiquiti Networks](https://www.ubnt.com/).
 UniFi is a professional system that demands more work but, from what I read, the end result is really good.

-Apples AirPort have given my household decent Wi-Fi for many years.
-But the signal strength could have been better in places.
-And to make my computers always use the 5 GHz band a separate 5 GHz SSID was necessary.
-Let's see if UniFi can improve on that.

 ## Hardware

 I bought two [UniFi AP-AC-Lite](https://www.ubnt.com/unifi/unifi-ap-ac-lite/), one for each floor.
 I considered going with the higher performance [UniFi AP-AC-Pro](https://www.ubnt.com/unifi/unifi-ap-ac-pro/) but the lite model included PoE adapters in the price and seamed like a good start.
 I will let the existing Airport act as a router, DHCP-server and firewall with Wi-Fi turned off.

 UniFi AP-AC-Lite is very mush the low end of UniFi.
-Their UAP‑HD support e.g. 500+ users per access point, that is a bit more than I need at my house.
+Their UAP‑HD e.g. support 500+ users per access point, that is a bit more than I need at my house.
 That said, I have eight wireless clients connected at the moment.
 In a few years time it will not be less.

 Since the PoE adapters was included I did not need any other hardware to get it working.
-To get a "complete" UniFi system you could get a UniFi PoE switch and a UniFi Security Gateway.
+To build a "complete" UniFi system you could get a UniFi PoE switch and a UniFi Security Gateway as well.

 If the AirPort one day gives up I will most likely replace it with a UniFi Security Gateway.
 Sooner or later I will also get a UniFi PoE switch to make the installation more neat and have it integrate with the UniFi controller for features like VLAN.